JaxonTekk/JasonScriptingUtilities/README.md

 This client supports Windows XP - Windows 10.
 We may release a client that would support MacOS.

+## Instalation
+1. Download the .ZIP folder from https://github.com/JaxonTekk/JasonScriptingUtilities/releases
+2. Extract the entire folder.
+3. Open up `JasonScriptingUtilitiesExecutor`.

+Note: Do not move anything around inside that folder.

 ## Screenshots

 Home Page